Skip to Content

 Multiple copies are only needed if you're printing for other players.
 Each ship card serves as a template for all ships of that class in your fleet, meaning you only need one card per class, regardless of how many individual ships you have.

-Gameplay Basics
+SECTION 2 - Gameplay Basics

 Turn order is extremely flexible in Armored stars.
 Each turn starts with a movement phase that simulates each figures momentum traveling through space but, players can move, attack, and use abilities in any order they choose.